oplS16projects/FP1/README.md

      2. Creating a client module that will play nice with the server module
      3. create options for interaction between clients and/or clients and the server.

 FP1 will be an exploration of the "net/url" library at the suggestion of instructor Fred Martin.
 I will be exploring the library with the hope that it will provide me with some of the necessary structure to build server/client code.
+The target of my experimentations with this library will be a small website designed by a friend of mine.

 ####First step: Blindly copy and paste the sample code and see what that gets me: